tablet on a desk during the day displaying Website Hosting Companies for Small Business

 Cloud web hosting

 Cloud web hosting is another version of VPS hosting, depending on which provider you ask.
-With cloud hosting, instead of relying on a single server, your site is supported across a network of servers acting as a system.
-With the heavy lifting spread over a cloud network of servers, reliable uptime is increased (as is regional load-time speed) and more safeguards against site cyberattacks are in place.
+With cloud hosting, your site is supported across a network of servers acting as a system instead of relying on a single server.
+With the heavy lifting spread over a cloud network of servers, reliable uptime is increased (as is regional load-time speed), and more safeguards against site cyberattacks are in place.

 What to look for when picking a host